- Course Number:

 14.0 QUALITY CONTROL

-The goal is for the student to develop an understanding of the principles of quality control of the x-ray machine, and to know the causes of failures.
+Develop an understanding of the principles of quality control for the maintenance of the x-ray machine and to recognize the common causes of failures.

 15.0 THE DARKROOM AND RADIOGRAPHIC FILM PROCESSING

-The goal is for the student to develop an understanding of proper processing and handling methods.
+Develop an understanding of proper processing and handling methods for radiopraphic film.

 17.0 OTHER IMAGING AND TREATMENT MODALITIES